Fiardika/Prv-Documentation-Test/README.md

 Note:
 - Every service (VPC, EKS, and EC2) has it's own Terraform script.
 I make this separated to make it easier to understand.
-- Use your own AWS KEY in the vars.
-Change the 'xxxxxxxxxxxxxx' to your own data.
+- Use your own AWS KEY in the vars.tf Change the 'xxxxxxxxxxxxxx' to your own data.
 - vars.tf must be considered because the data it is not dynamic.
 For example, security group and subnet need to be change after VPC creation.
 - I've created key.pem before, called dell.pem (not shared).
 Change this to your own key.pem
 - app folder is for the main application